FOREX-Yen in vogue as sanctions on Russia sour risk sentiment

 recovering from a one-month low of $1.35205 hit earlier

 in the session.
-Traders said a break of support at $1.35 could
+Traders said a break of an important support at

 The New Zealand dollar continued to struggle after benign